-Relation to Supply Chain Management
+Logistics Management vs. Supply Chain Management

 Logistics management is a subset of the larger supply chain management.
 Supply chain management plans, implements and controls the efficient flow of storage, goods, services and related information from the point of origin to the point of consumption.
 This is done for the purpose of meeting the requirements of customers.

-With logistics management in business the focus is twofold: inbound logistics for internal functions and outbound logistics for the external flow from the point of origin to the point of consumption.
+With logistics management in business, the focus is twofold: inbound logistics for internal functions and outbound logistics for the external flow from the point of origin to the point of consumption.
 Logisticians focus on inventory management, purchasing, transportation, warehousing, consultation and the organization and mapping of these processes.

 Different Types of Logistics Management